digital-asset/daml/docs/source/json-api/production-setup.rst

 Production Setup
 ################

-The vast majority of the prior documentation focuses on ease of testing and running the service in a dev environment.
-From a production perspective given the wide variety of use-cases there is far less of an established framework for deploying the *HTTP JSON API* server.
-In this document we would try to list some recommendations for production deployments.
+The vast majority of prior documentation focused on ease of testing and on setting up the service to run in a dev environment.
+From a production perspective, given the wide variety of use-cases, there is far less of an established framework for the deployment of an *HTTP JSON API* server.
+In this document we will make some recommendations for production deployments.

 The *HTTP JSON API* server is a JVM application that by default uses an in-memory backend.
-This in-memory backend setup is inefficient for larger datasets as for every query it ends up fetching the entire active contract set for the templates referenced in that query.
-For this reason for production setups at a minimum we recommend to use a database as a query store, this will allow for more efficient caching of the data to improve query performance.
+This in-memory backend setup is inefficient for larger datasets as every query ends up fetching the entire active contract set for all the templates the query references.
+For this reason, for production setups, we recommend, at a mimumum, that one use a database as a query store.
+This will allow for a more efficient caching of data and will improve query performance.
 Details for enabling a query store are highlighted below.

 Query Store
 ***********